CRAMKUM/Agentic-workflows/README.md

 3. Parallelization - In > Coordinator > LLM1 and LLM2 and LLM3> Aggregator > Out
 4. Orchestrator Worker - In > Orchestrator > the predefined code doesnt define the route, its the orchestrator that decides the route.
 This itself is the Agent > Synthesizer
 6. Evaluator - Optimizer In > LLM generator > LLM evaluator for feedback > Out

+Agents:
+1.)
+Its open ended
+2.)
+Feedback loops
+3.)
+No fixed paths

+Human > LLM call > Environment giving feedback and then Stop